hexbatch/hexbatch-core-flow/README.md

 copy to clipboard at https://clipboardjs.com because I deserve to not have to make yet another handcrafted one, and this looks good

+swiper at https://swiperjs.com/ for nice looking media display

+dropzone at https://docs.dropzone.dev/ for uploading files

 ### installation uses npm
  Run `nmp i` to install js dependencies that are not saved in the repo